scrapy/scrapy/docs/topics/stats.rst

 .. module:: scrapy.stats.signals
    :synopsis: Stats Collector signals

-.. signal:: stats_domain_opened
+.. signal:: stats_spider_opened
-.. function:: stats_domain_opened(domain)
+.. function:: stats_spider_opened(spider)

-    Sent right after the stats domain is opened.
-You can use this signal to add startup stats for domain (example: start time).
+    Sent right after the stats spider is opened.
+You can use this signal to add startup stats for spider (example: start time).

-    :param domain: the stats domain just opened
+    :param spider: the stats spider just opened
-    :type domain: str
+    :type spider: str

-.. signal:: stats_domain_closing
+.. signal:: stats_spider_closing
-.. function:: stats_domain_closing(domain, reason)
+.. function:: stats_spider_closing(spider, reason)

-    Sent just before the stats domain is closed.
+    Sent just before the stats spider is closed.
 You can use this signal to add some closing stats (example: finish time).

-    :param domain: the stats domain about to be closed
+    :param spider: the stats spider about to be closed
-    :type domain: str
+    :type spider: str

-    :param reason: the reason why the domain is being closed.
+    :param reason: the reason why the spider is being closed.
 See :signal:`spider_closed` signal for more info.
     :type reason: str

-.. signal:: stats_domain_closed
+.. signal:: stats_spider_closed
-.. function:: stats_domain_closed(domain, reason, domain_stats)
+.. function:: stats_spider_closed(spider, reason, spider_stats)

-    Sent right after the stats domain is closed.
-You can use this signal to collect resources, but not to add any more stats as the stats domain has already been close (use :signal:`stats_domain_closing` for that instead).
+    Sent right after the stats spider is closed.
+You can use this signal to collect resources, but not to add any more stats as the stats spider has already been close (use :signal:`stats_spider_closing` for that instead).

-    :param domain: the stats domain just closed
+    :param spider: the stats spider just closed
-    :type domain: str
+    :type spider: str

-    :param reason: the reason why the domain was closed.
+    :param reason: the reason why the spider was closed.
 See :signal:`spider_closed` signal for more info.
     :type reason: str

-    :param domain_stats: the stats of the domain just closed.
+    :param spider_stats: the stats of the spider just closed.
     :type reason: dict